 Analysis of money and capital markets.
 Emphasis on factors of influence and sources and uses of data.
 Survey of literature in the field.
 230. Production and Operations Management (3) Two lectures and two hours of laboratory.

-Prerequisites: Business Administration 202A and 202B.
+Prerequisite: Business Administration 202B.
 Theory, concepts and decision analysis related to effective utilization of major factors of production in manufacturing and service industries.
 Utilizes the system approach to achieve unification of the production elements in terms of both analysis and synthesis.
-Not open to students who have credit for a basic course in production management.
-231. Advanced Methods Engineering and Work Measurement (3) Prerequisite: Business Administration 230 or equivalent.
-Analysis and solution of plant management problems using multiple operation analysis and advanced work measurement techniques (M.T.M., Work Factor System, and others).
-Relation of production to other functions.
-232. Operations Research (3) Prerequisite: Business Administration 230 or equivalent.
+Not open to students who have credit for a basic course in produc- 231.
+Advanced Methods Engineering and Work Measurement (3) Prerequisite: Business Administration 230.

+Analysis and solution of plant management problems using multiple operation analysis and advanced work measurement techniques (M.T.M., Work Factor Sys-

+232. Operations Research (3)

+Prerequisite: Business Administration 230.

 Programing and simulation techniques for analysis of interlocking decision problems with and without the use of computers.
 Derivation of man, machine, and systems models.
 Design of steady state and dynamic stochastic models.
 239A.
 Seminar in Production and Operations Management (3) Prerequisite: Business Administration 231.

-Industrial risk and forecasting; diagnosis of industrial problems; production policies and organization; determination of production methods; coordination of production activities.

-239B.
-Seminar in Production Management (3)

-Prerequisite: Business Administration 232.
+Industrial risk and forecasting; diagnosis of industrial problems; production policies and organization; determination of production methods; coordination of 239B.
+Seminar in Production Management (3) Prerequisite: Business Administration 232.
+Analysis by quantitative techniques for managerial planning and decision making.
+Analysis by quantitative techniques for managerial planning and decision mal Applications of operations research and other concepts to industrial situations.
+Prerequisite: Business Administration 201B.